Skip to Main Content

-Both estrogen-only and combination HRT increase breast cancer density, making mammograms more difficult to read.
+Both estrogen-only and combination HT increase breast cancer density, making mammograms more difficult to read.
 This can cause cancer to be diagnosed at a later stage.
-Women who take HRT should be aware of the need for regular mammogram screenings.
+Women who take HT should be aware of the need for regular mammogram screenings.

 The North American Menopause Society recommends that women who are at risk for breast cancer avoid hormone therapy and try other options to manage menopausal symptoms.

-Testosterone.
-Some doctors prescribe combinations of estrogen and small amounts of the male hormone testosterone to improve sexual function and increase bone density.
-Side effects of testosterone therapy include increased body hair, acne, fluid retention, anxiety, and depression.
 Testosterone also adversely affects cholesterol and lipid levels, and combined estrogen and testosterone may increase the risk of breast cancer.
-It is unclear whether testosterone is safe or effective for treatment of menopausal symptoms.
+Many experts do not consider testosterone safe or effective for treatment of menopausal symptoms.

 In 2013, the FDA approved ospemifene (Osphena), the first non-hormonal prescription drug for treating menopausal-associated dyspareunia.
 Ospemifene is an oral drug (pill) that acts like an estrogen on vaginal tissues to make them thicker and less fragile.
 However, this drug may cause the lining of the uterus (endometrium) to thicken, which can increase the risk for uterine (endometrial) cancer.
 Because of this and other risks, ospemifene should only be taken for a short amount of time.
 Common side effects of ospemifene include hot flashes, vaginal discharge, and excessive sweating.